robinovitch61/wander/README.md

 # Columns to display for All Tasks view.
 Default "Job,Alloc ID,Task Group,Alloc Name,Task Name,State,Started,Finished,Uptime"
 #wander_all_tasks_columns: "Job,Alloc ID,Task Group,Alloc Name,Task Name,State,Started,Finished,Uptime"

-# If "true", start with compact header.
-Default "false"
+# If true, start with compact header.
+Default false
 #wander_compact_header: true

-# If "true", start in All Tasks view.
-Default "false"
+# If true, start in All Tasks view.
+Default false
 #wander_start_all_tasks: true

-# If "true", remove unnecessary gaps between table columns when possible.
-Default "true"
+# If true, remove unnecessary gaps between table columns when possible.
+Default true
 # If you want column positions to remain static as you scroll and filter, set this to false
 #wander_compact_tables: true

 # Log byte offset from which logs start.
-Default "1000000"
+Default 1000000
 #wander_log_offset: 1000000

-# Follow new logs as they come in rather than having to reload.
-Default "true"
+# If true, follow new logs as they come in rather than having to reload.
+Default true
 #wander_log_tail: true

-# If "true", copy the full path to file after save.
-Default "false"
+# If true, copy the full path to file after save.
+Default false
 #wander_copy_save_path: true

 # Topics to follow in event streams, comma-separated.
 Default "Job,Allocation,Deployment,Evaluation"